Justice And Police Museum

 Water Police Court

-In 1856, Water Police Court was completed (the first part of what has today become the Justice and Police Museum).
-It was a stuffy building, poorly designed and poorly ventilated, but it served a purpose.
+In 1856, the Water Police Court was completed (the first part of what has today become the Justice and Police Museum).
+It was a stuffy building, badly designed and poorly ventilated, but it served a purpose.
 By 1880 it was attending to 17,000 cases a year.

-Betrand was accused of killing his lover's husband by yet another one of his lover's lovers.
-He took his accuser to court and had them sentenced for blackmail.
-Later, however, it transpired that he had in fact killed the husband.
-He was found guilty and insane, and spent many of his remaining years wittling mementoes out of animal bones.
+He was found guilty of Mr Kinder’s murder and deemed insane, and spent many of his remaining years whittling pen holders out of animal bones.
 His creations can still be seen on display at the museum.

 Water Police Station